def-mycroft/zero-lift-simulator/docs/prompt4_implement_alpha_sim.md

 ## Logging Kernel

-note: "kernel" here is meant to indicate that the idea is that this could become a larger logging utility.
+note: "kernel" here is meant to indicate that the idea is that this could become a larger logging utility. observe that there is a new directory called `logs`, this is where the primary log file will be written to. it won't be version-controlled as of now, i.e. logs won't be.

 - Create a module `zero_liftsim/logging.py` containing a simple `Logger` class.
 - `Logger.log(event_name, time, **info)` should append a dictionary to an internal list.